 “Eat it as it cures various diseases among which are Piles, Gout and Arthritis” ~ Abu Darda, companion of Rasulullah

 Oats are a low-calorie food that provides high levels of fiber and low levels of fat.
-They help tp stabilizes blood sugar and reduces the risk of diabetes while removing bad cholesterol.
+They help to stabilize blood sugar and reduce the risk of diabetes while removing bad cholesterol.

 If you want gluten-free oats, here is a very good one Old GF Fashioned Oats– Harvest Gluten Free Organic Rolled Old Fashioned Oats which is good for cooked oatmeal for porridge.
 For making a crumble, it is better to have one like this: Bob’s Red Mill Gluten-Free Quick Cooking Rolled Oats